Global Fit of Electron and Neutrino Elastic Scattering Data to Determine the Strange Quark Contribution to the Vector and Axial Form Factors of the Nucleon: Conclusions and Next Steps

 \section{Conclusions and Next Steps}

 We have performed a global fit of parity-violating electron-scattering data from the HAPPEx, SAMPLE, G0 and PVA4 experiments and of neutral-current elastic scattering data from the BNL E734 and Fermilab MiniBooNE experiments, a total of 128 data points in the momentum transfer range $0.1 < Q^2 < 1.1$ GeV$^2$, using two models for the strangeness form factors $G_E^s$, $G_M^s$, and $G_A^s$, and using three nuclear models to describe the interaction of neutrinos with the hydrocarbon target used in MiniBooNE.
 Our fits are in very good agreement with this collection of data, with $\chi^2$/ndf $\approx$ 1.1-1.2 for all fits.

 Depending on the model, we show a slightly negative value of the strangeness radius $\rho_s$ but also consistent with zero, and a slightly positive value for the strangeness magnetic moment $\mu_s$ also consistent with zero; we note this outcome is slightly at odds with other workers, for example Ref.~\cite{Gonzalez-Jimenez:2014bia}, who do not include neutrino NC scattering data into their fitting data set.
+To quantify our conclusion that $\rho_s$ and $\mu_s$ are consistent with zero, we have taken $\rho_s=0$ and $\mu_s=0$ to be null hypotheses and then used our fit results for these quantities to calculate a corresponding p-value for each.
+For the null hypothesis $\rho_s=0$ we find a p-value of 0.83; for the null hypothesis $\mu_s=0$ we find a p-value of 0.42.
+These large p-values do not recommend a rejection of either of these null hypotheses.

 The inclusion of the MiniBooNE neutral current data into the dataset has greatly improved the constraints on the strangeness axial form factor $G_A^s$, but still we cannot report a definite value for $\Delta s$ on the basis of these fits.
 We can expect that a more refined model including two-body currents (which is currently not available but can hopefully become available in the future) would give a better description of the experimental NC cross section and might be helpful for an improved determination of the strange axial form factor, but presumably it should not change the main finding of our paper that the inclusion of the MiniBooNE neutral current data into the dataset greatly improves the constraints on $G_A^s$.
 Primarily, exclusive NCES data from proton interactions at low $Q^2$ are still needed for a complete determination of $G_A^s$, and we look forward to that data from MicroBooNE~\cite{Ren:2022qop} in the near future.